ympbyc/Carrot/README.md

 Almost everything is a closure
 -------------------------------

-Carrot implementations does not have to provide lists as primitive data type because they can easily be simulated with closures.

-Similarly, booleans are closures and `if` can be implemented as a function.
+Carrot spec doesn't specify any data structures except for closures.

 S-expression without paren hell
 -------------------------------

-Carrot's auto-currying feature togather with lazyness gave us an unexpected gift -- Reduced use  of parentheses.
+Carrot's default currying policy togather with lazyness gave us an unexpected gift -- Reduced use  of parentheses.

 Because the arguments are delayed automaticaly, we can implement booleans as functions.